vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Can we control the language displayed to the user?

-No. The language is controlled by the browser.
+No. The language is controlled by the browser settings.

 Specifically `window.navigator.language`, however it gets more complicated as there are fallbacks.
-Refer to documentation for your browsers.
+Refer to the documentation for your browsers.

 ## Which configuration should I have when integrating using Azure B2C?